rozek/blockly-ai-playground/README.md

 ![InputWasChanged](./Screenshots/InputWasChanged.png)

-> returns `true` if the currently processed UI event indicates a new input for the UI element with the given name - or `false` otherwise
+> returns `true` if the currently processed UI event indicates that new input for the UI element with the given name was received - or `false` otherwise

 ![leaveUIEventLoop](./Screenshots/leaveUIEventLoop.png)